jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

 <br>
 conda create -n SoVITS python=3.10<br>
 conda activate SoVITS<br>
-powershell -File install-FINAL-FIXES.ps1 -Device CU126 -Source HF  (Can select from CU124, CU126, CU128) (Can select from HF, HF-Mirror, ModelScope)<br>
+powershell -File install-FINAL-FIXES.ps1 -Device CU126 -Source HF  (Select CU124, CU126, or CU128) (Select from HF, HF-Mirror, ModelScope)<br>
 <br>
 The script takes quite a while to run as it has to download many GB's for the models.<br>